makerdao/community/governance/votes/Executive vote - July 4, 2024.md

 If this executive proposal passes, the following DAO Resolution authorizing the actions needed for the setup of Coinbase Prime Web3 Wallet (W3W) and migration from PSM-USDC-A to the new [Lightweight Peg Stability Module (LITE-PSM-USDC-A)](https://forum.makerdao.com/t/litepsm-lite-psm-usdc-a-introduction-and-overview/24512)) will be approved:

-- Approve LITE-PSM-USDC Dao Resolution with IPFS hash [QmX2CnZcsZJtgJUdkpwsAd1bXEaFuxFUaXkqgDkZa79idA](https://ipfs.io/ipfs/QmX2CnZcsZJtgJUdkpwsAd1bXEaFuxFUaXkqgDkZa79idA).
+- Approve LITE-PSM-USDC-A Dao Resolution with IPFS hash [QmX2CnZcsZJtgJUdkpwsAd1bXEaFuxFUaXkqgDkZa79idA](https://ipfs.io/ipfs/QmX2CnZcsZJtgJUdkpwsAd1bXEaFuxFUaXkqgDkZa79idA).

 ## Review